-- A. The Board of Ethics shall have the authority to adopt hearing procedures not in conflict with this chapter.
-In addition to any hearing procedures adopted by the Board of Ethics, the following hearing procedures shall also apply. - B. The pre-hearing conference and hearing on the merits are not formal judicial proceedings.
-The technical rules of evidence do not apply. - C. The Chair of the hearing panel of the Board of Ethics shall preside over the pre-hearing conference and hearing.
+A. The Board of Ethics shall have the authority to adopt hearing procedures not in conflict with this chapter.
+In addition to any hearing procedures adopted by the Board of Ethics, the following hearing procedures shall also apply.

+B. The preliminary review and hearing on the merits are not formal judicial proceedings.
+The technical rules of evidence do not apply.

+C. The Chair of the hearing panel of the Board of Ethics shall preside over the hearing.